leandro-lorenzini/bug-viewer/README.md

 Both examples (github and gitlab) can be used to guide you on how to set up the scanners in your repository, but if you are not using CI/CD at all, using those files as they are should work for you, just remember to set the variables/secrets ```BUGVIEWER_SERVER``` and ```BUGVIEWER_TOKEN``` in your git repository settings.

 #### Implementing your own scanners
-If you wish to use the scanner scripts provided in this repository, just make sure that the OS you are running the scans has bash and curl installed.
-Docker engine and nodeJS should also be installed if you intend to scan docker images or JavaScript files.

-If you want to implement the scanners youselft, a sample of how scan results should be sent to the server can be found [here](blob/main/scanner/submit.sh).
+If you want to implement the scanners youselft, a sample of how scan results should be sent to the server can be found [here](scanner/submit.sh).
 The ```JSON parser``` is selected according to the uploaded file(s) name, make sure to include ```__ParserName__``` in the filename.
 Parsers can be viewd in https://<SERVER_NAME>/parser.
 You can use one of the existing parsers or create your own. ```JSON Parser``` is the congiguration that tells the tool how to map the results from the different scanners to the fields that you can see on the web interface.

 ```
 curl --location 'https://SERVER_NAME/repository' \